Nine Things You Can Hang On a Wall

 Snoop around in the house and bring out similar objects and display them on the walls.
-If you can’t find anything that works go thrifting to create a unusual wall exhibit.
-Look for items such as vintage signs, hats, clocks, African masks or old records.
-Display them on hallway walls, the media room or family lounging areas.
+If you can’t find anything that works, go thrifting to create an unusual wall exhibit.
+Look for items such as vintage signs, hats, clocks, African masks, or old records.
+Display them on hallway walls, the media room, or family lounging areas.

 Consider something industrial like rusted gears on the wall in your partner’s man cave.
-If you prefer odd curiosities and love to go to antique shops gather up a number of old decorative plates to adorn wall of the dining room.
-Display a group of exotic flat baskets on the wall featuring a variety of different patterns and colors.
+If you prefer odd curiosities and love to go to antique shops, gather up several old decorative plates to adorn the dining room wall.
+Display a group of exotic flat baskets on the wall featuring various patterns and colors.
 The collection forms a textural focal point in the room.

 An assortment of antique rolling pins will make an adorable display in the kitchen.
 Place them on dowels, metal towel racks or hang them vertically from the handles using twine on nails or cup hooks.

-For the love of books here’s a practical and decorative idea for displaying them on the wall.
-Instead of piles of books on tables and on the floor, wall shelves will keep them tidy and give your room studious look.
-A variety of wall mounted shelves or bookcases covering a wall creates a colorful and interesting presentation of books.
+For the love of books, here’s a practical and decorative idea for displaying them on the wall.
+Instead of piles of books on tables and on the floor, wall shelves will keep them tidy and give your room a studious look.
+A variety of wall-mounted shelves or bookcases covering a wall creates a colorful and interesting presentation of books.

-To give your room an artistic appearance make solid color dust jackets in white or brown craft paper as a neutral backdrop against a contrasting wall color.
-If you don’t have many books on hand visit the used book seller and pick up a batch in all the same color or blocks of different colors.
+Make solid color dust jackets in white or brown craft paper as a neutral backdrop against a contrasting wall color to give your room an artistic appearance.
+If you don’t have many books on hand, visit the used bookseller and pick up a batch in all the same color or blocks of different colors.

-Another bookshelf idea has an industrial flare.
+Another bookshelf idea has an industrial flair.
 Combine salvaged lumber and galvanized plumbing pipes to create a rustic bookshelf to add texture and warmth.
 Do an online search for the shelving design you like best.
-Websites usually include photos, detailed instructions, materials and supplies.
-If you’re a good at building things it’s a relatively easy project.
+Websites usually include photos, detailed instructions, materials, and supplies.
+If you’re good at building things, it’s a relatively easy project.

 © 2019 Linda Chechar